 1 -- Prepare the Pods

 Place each soil pod in a small container.
-I recommend an egg carton because it can be transplated with the sprout, but be sure to place on a water-safe tray as it is not water tight.
-Gradually add about a tablespoon of water on each one and watch them come alive and expands.
+I recommend an egg carton or piece cut from toilet paper roll tube because it can be transplated with the sprout, but be sure to place on a water-safe tray as it is not water tight.
+Gradually add water on each one and watch them come alive and expand.
+Add water until all the soil is slightly moist.
 Stir the soil up to evently distribute the moisture and prepare for planting.

 2 -- Plant the Seeds